Timeline of women's sports: 2010s

 2015 – Diane Reid became the first Canadian woman to be appointed as skipper in the world's longest ocean race, the Clipper Round the World Yacht Race.
 In the same race, Wendy Tuck became the first Australian woman to be appointed as skipper.

 2015 – Alia Al Shamsi became the first Emirati female swimmer to represent the country's national team, which she did at the Arab Age Group Swimming Championships.

 2015 – The 70th Women's Boat Race was held on The Championship Course in London, England on the same day as the traditional male event for the first time on April 11.

 2015 – The World Series of Poker Circuit had its first female main event champion when the American Michelle Chin won the Horseshoe Council Bluffs $1,675 Main Event.

 2015 – Kieran Ballard-Tremeer, from South Africa, became the first woman to swim around the Palm Jumeirah; she completed the 14.5 km-distance swim around it in a time of four hours and 28 minutes, swimming inside the breakwater of Palm Jumeirah.

 2015 – The American McKenna Haase became the first woman to win a feature Sprint Car race at Knoxville Raceway.

 2015 – The first American all-girls national baseball tournament was held.

 2015 – The first known all-girls tackle football league in America, the Utah Girls Tackle Football League, was formed.

 2015 – Melissa Mayeux of France became the first female baseball player to be added to Major League Baseball's international registration list.

 2015 – New Zealand native Kim Chambers became the first woman to swim the 30-mile stretch between the Farallon Islands and San Francisco.

-2015 – Tickets for the Women's Singles final of the 2015 US Open sold out faster than the Men's final, a first in tournament history.
+2015 – Tickets for the Women's Singles final of the 2015 US Open of tennis sold out faster than the Men's final, a first in tournament history.

 2015 – Sarah Taylor, from England, became the first woman to play men's grade cricket in Australia, when she appeared as wicketkeeper for Northern Districts against Port Adelaide at Salisbury Oval in South Australia's premier men's competition.

-2015 – Afghanistan held its first marathon; among those who ran the entire marathon was one woman, Zainab, age 25, who thus became the first Afghan woman to run in a marathon within her own country.
+2015 – Afghanistan held its first marathon; among those who ran the entire marathon was one woman, Zainab, who thus became the first Afghan woman to run in a marathon within her own country.

 2015 – Michelle Payne, from Australia, became the first female jockey to win the Melbourne Cup.

 2015 – Michelle Rowe, from the United Kingdom, became the first woman to walk the length of Malawi.

 2015 – The Raleigh Flyers of the American Ultimate Disc League signed the first ever female professional ultimate frisbee player, Jessi Jones, to play in their game against the Nashville Nightwatch.
 Jones, who was a team USA U-23 player in 2013, was signed as part of "Women's Ultimate Day".

+2015 - Laura Serrano became the first female Mexican boxer inducted into the International Women's Boxing Hall of Fame.